Sailing with the wind

 Bulk losses have generally narrowed over the recent quarters as the bulk rates have gradually improved amid slowing bulk carrier supply growth.
 We expect profits to rise in 2014 due to smaller bulk losses and stronger offshore earnings.

-Under our new rating structure, our Outperform call on Maybulk changes to Add.
-Our forecasts and SOP-based target price are maintained.
+We keep our Add call, forecasts and SOP-based target price unchanged.
 Share price rerating catalysts include the expected narrowing of dry bulk losses over the medium term as freight rates recover on the back of a slower pace of newbuilding deliveries.

 Maybulk posted 3Q13 core earnings of RM6m, a turnaround from 3Q12's RM2m loss.
 Although the bulk division clocked its fifth consecutive quarter of losses, the magnitude has generally narrowed over the past few quarters.
 Bulk rates have steadily improved throughout 2013 amid slowing bulk carrier supply growth, which eased the downward pressure on rates.
 Meanwhile, the tanker division surprisingly fell back into the red, posting an RM3m operating loss in 3Q13.
 But the loss should be temporary as all three vessels were sent for dry-docking during the quarter, reducing earning days and raising docking cost.
 Losses from both its core divisions were more than compensated by profits from its offshore associate POSH, which again contributed a laudable RM14.7m to the company.